Chubb runs for 130, Browns hold off winless Lions 13-10

 The Lions played without starting quarterback Jared Goff, who injured his oblique against the Steelers.
 Tim Boyle finished 15 of 23 for 77 yards with two interceptions in his first NFL start.

-Mayfield was limited in practice this week with shoulder, foot and knee injuries, and said he is more ”beat up” than at any point in his career.
+Mayfield was limited in practice this week with shoulder, foot and knee injuries.
 He threw a first-half interception and had other issues in wet conditions before connecting with Chubb late in the second quarter.

 Mayfield finished 15 of 29 for 176 yards and two interceptions.